Get A Quote

 Master the fundamentals of Project Management such as project processes, lifecycles, and best practices in our CAPM® Certification - Register now!

-Project Network Diagrams are graphical representations depicting project activities' sequence and interdependencies.
+Project Network Diagrams are graphical representations depicting the sequence of project activities and their interdependencies.
 Through nodes that represent tasks and arrows for illustrating relationships, these diagrams clearly visualise the project's workflow.
 Its key features include the following

 a) It clearly displays the order in which tasks should be performed.